ccUnity3d/Brainztorm-docs/manual/users/server.rst

 .. image:: images/profanity-filters.png

-The fields in profanity filters are:

 - *Category*: Category of the filter.
 - *Type*: The type to apply the filter.
 - *Value*: Value of the filter.

-Words can be represented in different types which allow amicably say whether to search for the word at the beginning or end of a frace / word or that word exactly.
+Words can be represented in different ways which allow a wide range of ways to match the word: whether to search for the word at the beginning or end of a frace / word or that word exactly.

 .. image:: images/profanity-filters-types.png